 Most pages will require a large number of keywords in order to fully serve their function.
 Overdoing the number of keywords can be hazardous towards your page traffic.
 Google and other search engines will penalize you if you cram too many keywords into a single website page.
 It would be much more effective if you made the keywords as relevant to your business as possible.

-8. Organize the Keywords
+8. Organise the Keywords

 You can’t craft a single page in order to use a keyword.
 On the other hand, you can’t pack a bunch of keywords onto a page if they aren’t related to one another.
 This won’t help search engines find the relevant words that trigger an increase in page views.
 You need to have terms that are at least tangentially related to one another.